McLean County Health Department provides flu vaccine to adults and children with private health insurance, Medicaid and Medicare.

 An out-of-pocket cost of $30.00 is an option for those who choose not to access their insurance or for adults who are without health insurance.

-To schedule a flu shot appointment, call (309) 888-5435.
+For Adults: To schedule a flu shot appointment, call (309) 888-5435.
 If no one answers, please leave your name and number, and your call will be returned.

-To schedule a child flu shot appointment, call (309) 888-5455.
+For Children: To schedule a child flu shot appointment, call (309) 888-5455.
 The health department provides flu vaccine to children ages 6 months through 18 years old.

-More about Seasonal Flu
+More About Seasonal Flu

 Seasonal influenza (flu) is a serious and highly contagious respiratory illness caused by a virus.
 Some people who get the flu have relatively mild illness, while other cases are more severe and can even lead to death.
 A typical flu season runs from October through April, with illnesses peeking in January and February.
-Although, 2009 H1N1 flu season proved that the flu is anything but predictable.

 Flu is often confused with a common cold, but the symptoms are different.
 Symptoms of a cold are far less severe than flu symptoms and require different treatment.